< Go to Binoculars

 Cons: Not very bright, clarity falls behind competitors

 Eagle Optics describes the Shrike 10x42 as a budget no-compromise pair of binoculars that are waterproof and fogproof.
 This pair is also backed up by Eagle's unconditional lifetime warranty.
-Though the Shrike 10x42 scored towards the bottom of our test group, at around $160 these binoculars are wallet-friendly and has specifications not far off from the top contenders, all in a package that is a little smaller and lighter than most comparable binoculars.
+Though the Shrike 10x42 scored towards the bottom of our test group, at around $110 these binoculars are wallet-friendly and have specifications not far off from the top contenders, all in a package that is a little smaller and lighter than most comparable binoculars.

 RELATED REVIEW: Best Binoculars of 2017 for Birding and Hiking